northcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Account numbers, social security numbers, and other personally identifiable information

-• Criminal Investigation and innocence inquiry records
+• Criminal investigation and innocence inquiry records

 • Recordings created by law enforcement agencies